Panama

 Objectives

-• Develop a convolutional neural network (CNN) for identifying ~100 species of birds, ~30 species of amphibians, and three species of monkeys in field audio recordings from Barro Colorado Island (BCI), Panama.
+• Develop a convolutional neural network (CNN) for identifying ~100 species of birds, ~30 species of amphibians, and 3 species of monkeys in field audio recordings from Barro Colorado Island (BCI), Panama.

-• Research will focus on creating a generic pipeline for species identification of known species and to discover new species.
+• Research will focus on creating a generic pipeline for identifying known species and discovering new ones.

-• Goal is that the final product will be user-friendly, making it accessible to a large range of users that will vary greatly in terms of their AI knowledge and programming skills.
+• The goal is for the final product to be user-friendly, making it accessible to a wide range of users who will vary greatly in their AI knowledge and programming skills.

-• In addition, to creating the CNN, the pipeline will include the ability to identify and remove known species, apply autoencoder analyses to cluster similar unknown calls, data augmentation for increasing the samples size of rare species, and annotation tools for assisting the identification of new species.
-To make this complex pipeline accessible to all potential users, we will concurrently build the front-end so that we can receive feedback from the user community.
+• In addition to creating the CNN, the pipeline will include the ability to identify and remove known species, apply autoencoder analyses to cluster similar unknown calls, perform data augmentation to increase the sample size of rare species, and provide annotation tools to assist in the identification of new species.
+To make this complex pipeline accessible to all potential users, we will concurrently build the front end to receive feedback from the user community.

-• Improve long-term biodiversity monitoring of 1000s of species around the world by creating a user-friendly data analyses platform that will provide scientists, wildlife managers, conservationists, and public and private environmental organizations the information they need to make informed conservation and management decision.
-To ensure that the pipeline is used by the community, we will publish scientific articles, share the code, implement the pipeline in the ARBIMON platform, provide workshops at scientific meetings, and partner with organization that have a global reach to promote the use of the pipeline.
+• Improve long-term biodiversity monitoring of 1000s of species worldwide by creating a user-friendly data analysis platform that provides scientists, wildlife managers, conservationists, and public and private environmental organizations with the information they need to make informed conservation and management decisions.
+To ensure the pipeline is used by the community, we will publish scientific articles, share the code, implement it in the ARBIMON platform, provide workshops at scientific meetings, and partner with organizations with global reach to promote its use.

 Implementation

-• In phase 2, we will create a pipeline that will identify known species, mark unknown sounds, cluster the unknown sounds based on feature similarities, and provide the user with annotation tools for classifying the new species.
+In phase 2, we created a pipeline that will identify known species, mark unknown sounds, cluster them based on feature similarities, and provide the user with annotation tools to classify new species.

-• In phase 3, we will exclude subsets of known species from the BCI-CNN and test the ability of the pipeline to discover these excluded species.
-In these tests we will use recordings that have been thoroughly annotated, so we will know what species are present and what species should be “discovered” when they are left out of the CNN.
+In phase 3, we excluded subsets of known species from the BCI-CNN and tested the pipeline's ability to discover them.
+In these tests, we used recordings that were thoroughly annotated, so we know which species are present and which should be “discovered” when they are left out of the CNN.

-• In phase 4, we will make the generic pipeline available to the community, through publications, sharing the code in GitHub, implementing the pipeline in the ARBIMON platform, and providing workshops at scientific meetings.
+In phase 4, we made the generic pipeline available to the community through publications, sharing the code on GitHub, implementing the pipeline in the ARBIMON platform, and providing workshops at scientific meetings.

 Resources